ifurusato/brushless-motor-controller/README.rst

 This motor controller includes support for open- or closed-loop control, stall-and-recovery, deadband control, and control by target RPM when operating in closed-loop mode.
-Given a wheel diameter this also provides for odometric distance and speed measurements.
+Provided a wheel diameter this also provides for odometric distance and speed measurements.

 There are three PWM controller implementations: software PWM, hardware PWM,